tdwan100/BigDataPlots/README.md

 ## Acknowledgments

 - The earthquake data used in this project is provided by the USGS (United States Geological Survey).
 Visit their website at [https://earthquake.usgs.gov](https://earthquake.usgs.gov) for more information.

----

-Replace `your-username` with your GitHub username in the installation section.
-Make sure to include the actual license file (LICENSE) and the Python script (earthquake_analysis.py) in your repository.
-You can also add a section for the data sources or any other relevant information.

-Remember to personalize the README according to your specific project details.
-The README serves as a quick introduction and guide for others who visit your GitHub repository.